codemanki/cloudscraper/README.md

     .catch(function (err) {
     });
   ```

+## Recaptcha
+Cloudscraper may help you with the recaptcha page.
+Take a look at [this example](https://github.com/codemanki/cloudscraper/blob/master/examples/solve-recaptcha.js).

 ## Defaults method

 `cloudscraper.defaults` is a very convenient way of extending the cloudscraper requests with any of your settings.